canjs/can-type/doc/can-type.md

 Using [can-type/convert] you can define a property that will *convert* any value to that type.

-In the following example we have a text input, which will always have a string value, bound to a property of type `type.maybe(Number)`.
+In the following example we have a text input, which will always have a string value, bound to a property of type `type.convert(Number)`.
 This converts that value to a [Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number):

 ```js
 import { StacheElement, type } from "can";